NH Fire Departments, please follow this guidance for up-to-date incident reporting protocols.

 The New Hampshire Fire Incident Reporting System (NHFIRS) is operated by the NH State Fire Marshal’s Office (NHFMO) pursuant to the requirements set forth in RSA 153:11.
 Each fire department is required to submit its emergency incident data to the State Fire Marshal Office on a monthly basis, by the 15th of the following month.

-- Electronic Data Submission Policy
+Data Submission Information

 NH Fire Incident Reporting Resources

 U.S. Fire Administration – Documenting COVID-19 incidents